API for local communication with LIFX devices over a LAN with asyncio.

 - Whilst LifxDiscovery uses UDP broadcast, the bulbs are connected with Unicast UDP - The socket connecting to a bulb is not closed unless the bulb is deemed to have gone the way of the Dodo.
 I've been using that for days with no problem - You can select to used IPv6 connection to the bulbs by passing an IPv6 prefix to LifxDiscovery.
 It's only been tried with /64 prefix.
 If you want to use a /48 prefix, add ":" (colon) at the end of the prefix and pray.
 (This means 2 colons at the end!) - I only have Original 1000, so I could not test with other types of bulbs - Unlike in lifxlan, set_waveform takes a dictionary with the right keys instead of all those parameters

-Thanks to Anders Melchiorsen for his essential contributions
+Thanks to Anders Melchiorsen and Avi Miller for their essential contributions

 Release history Release notifications | RSS feed